 What Career is Right For You?

 Prospective students have important decisions to make when it comes to continuing education.
 Deciding what area of nursing in which to specialize is a good start.
 A career as a nurse practitioner or as a physician assistant are just two of the many available tracks.
 The level of autonomy you prefer and how much time you can dedicate to your education are important factors to consider in determining which path is right for you.
 Some hospitals and medical clinics require NPs to have ten years of experience before starting their practitionership.
 Alternatively, PAs may start their career after finishing their master’s level program and passing the national certifying exam.

-Review our list of accredited MSN schools to find the best program to help you meet your professional goals and take your career to the next level.
+Review our list of accredited master’s in nursing programs to find the best program to help you meet your professional goals and take your career to the next level.